Working Lines and Levels

 Point Q is established by extrapolating the line N-L until it intercepts the line K-R at point Z. The taut string line will just touch the pin at Q, which can then be marked for paving level.

-Finally, the paving level can be transferred, as shown above for the S-curve, from a temporary string line stretched between known point Q and known point Y.
+Finally, the paving levels for all the intermediate pins on the curve can be transferred using the same method shown above for the S-curve, working from a temporary string line stretched between known point Q and known point Y.

 Et Voila!
 The job is now set out for line and level.
 After a thorough check that the levels seem right and the alignment is true, the paving work can begin.